w3f/polkadot-wiki/docs/learn/learn-elastic-scaling.md

 final phase will feature full integration with the Cumulus framework, enabling parachains to be configured to access multiple cores continuously.

 ## Technical Considerations

-If the pace per core on the relay chain will not change (backing and inclusion every 6 seconds per core), on the parachain side, collators will need to increase the parablock production rate to push P1 and P2 to the two relay chain cores.

 Assuming a constant number of cores, from the relay chain side, elastic scaling will not see major upgrades as a parachain will use multiple existing cores instead of just one.
 However, from the